Finding Our Power Together

 Gabby Gerlach-Morales

 Gabby (she/her) is the Administrative Coordinator at Finding Our Power Together.
 She first joined the organization as a student intern and has since taken on a variety of roles across research, mental health, and programming.
-Earlier this year, she served as Project Lead for FOPT’s community visits to Nibinamik First Nation this year, helping to coordinate and support meaningful connections.
+In 2025, she served as Project Lead for FOPT’s community visits to Nibinamik First Nation, helping to coordinate and support meaningful connections.

 With degrees in Child and Youth Care and Criminology, Gabby brings a strong foundation in trauma-informed and person-centred care.
 Originally from Guatemala, she was exposed to Mayan Indigenous culture from a young age, which has shaped her understanding of the importance of cultural identity in well-being and community care.